cloudfoundry-community/bosh-softlayer-tools/docs/new_softlayer_cpi_summary.md

     * name [String, required]: A unique name used to identify and reference the disk type
     * disk_size [Integer, required]: Specifies the disk size. disk_size must be a positive integer.
 BOSH creates a persistent disk of that size in megabytes and attaches it to each job instance VM.
     * cloud_properties [Hash, optional]: Describes any IaaS-specific properties needed to create disks.
 Examples: type, iops.
 Default is {} (empty Hash).
+      - iops** [Integer, optional]: Input/output operations per second (IOPS) value.
+Example: `1000`.
+If it's not set, a medium IOPS value of the specified disk size will be chosen.
+      - snapshot_space** [Boolean, optional]: The size of snapshot space of the disk.
+Example: `20`.

 sample manifest of current softlayer cpi:
 ```yaml